Austin Metro: MG Metro Challenge

 In 1981, the Metro Challenge was introduced, it was later renamed the MG Metro Challenge for 1983 and then the MG Metro Turbo Challenge for 1987.
 The series ran until the end of the 1990 season.

 The series was popular with then-current and future Touring car drivers, with Steve Soper becoming the series' inaugural Champion and future British Touring Car Champion Tim Harvey making his tin-top racing debut in the 1984 Season.

 The series spawned an International Championship for the 1986 Season, and is also known to have spawned a European and Italian Championship.

 The 1987 Season was notable for former Featherweight Boxing Champion Barry McGuigan joining the series, and also featured cameo appearances from future F1 Drivers Bertrand Gachot, Johnny Herbert, and future World Champion Damon Hill.

-A novelty of the series was the Celebrity Car and in the 1989 Season, this status applied to the #89 car, and notable people to drive this car included future British Touring Car Champion Will Hoy.
+A novelty of the series was the Celebrity Car, and in the 1989 Season this status applied to the #89 car.
+Notable people to drive this car included future British Touring Car Champion Will Hoy.